moisutsu/trans-arxiv-bot/README.md

 ## Usage

 When activated, it will automatically fetch papers at regular intervals.
 And when the latest paper is posted, it will translate the summary and tweet it.
+To avoid continuous tweets, tweets will be sent at regular intervals.

 ```sh
 trans-arxiv-bot